Search

 There is no cost to you for meter maintenance.
 Even if a meter should malfunction, there is no charge for a service worker to come out to repair or replace the meter.
 If the meter has been damaged by you then there are fees that can be assessed.

-: In your home near where your meter is located there should be some form of a valve to turn off your water inside your home.
-If this valve is damaged or not functional you will have to contact the city to shut your water off at the curb stop.
-The curb stop is discussed further down this page.
+There should be a valve to turn off the water in your home near where your meter is located.
+If this valve is damaged or inoperable, you will have to contact the city to shut your water off at the curb stop, which is discussed further down this page.

 Contact the Water Department at 515-382-2074.
 If it is after 4 p.m. call the Story County Sheriff’s Office at 515-382-6566.